VincentH-Net/QuickCross/Readme.md

 -  How to build a simple **Twitter example app** for [Android](#android) and [iOS](#ios) using data binding
 -  Upgrade [instructions](#how-to-upgrade-to-a-later-version-of-quickcross)

-Although it is built with MvvmQuickCross, which is **the predecessor of QuickCross**, this more elaborate [Cloud Auction example app](https://github.com/MacawNL/MvvmQuickCross/tree/master/Examples/CloudAuction) still can be useful to see how you can use QuickCross.
-Time permitting, these apps will be updated to QuickCross, as well as these blog posts that describe the full steps and explanation on how to build this app:
+See this more elaborate [Cloud Auction example app](https://github.com/MacawNL/QuickCross/tree/master/Examples/CloudAuction) for how you can use QuickCross.
+These blog posts describe the full steps and explanation on how to build this app:

 - [Creating a Cross-Platform Native App Using MvvmQuickCross and Xamarin, Part 1: Cross-Platform Code and Windows 8 App](http://vincenth.net/blog/archive/2013/08/30/creating-a-cross-platform-native-app-using-mvvmquickcross-and-xamarin-part-1-cross-platform-code-and-windows-8-app.aspx)<br />
 - [Creating a Cross-Platform Native App Using MvvmQuickCross and Xamarin, Part 2: Android App](http://vincenth.net/blog/archive/2013/10/23/creating-a-cross-platform-native-app-using-mvvmquickcross-and-xamarin-part-2-android-app.aspx)
+> Note that these blog posts were written for MvvmQuickCross, which is the predecessor to QuickCross.
+However, except for the name change and some minor details the posts content is also valid for QuickCross.
+Time permitting, these blog posts will be updated to match the updated example source.

 ## Getting Started ##
 To create an app with QuickCross, follow these steps: